The Amorous Adventures of Moll Flanders: Post-Married Life

 The younger brother is a poor husband to Moll, and she is miserable for the entire marriage.
-He also turns out to be a drunken fool, who eventually dies after falling from his carriage into a pond.
+A drunken fool, he eventually dies after falling from his carriage into a pond.
 His death leaves Moll destitute, as all of his wealth reverts to his parents because she didn't have any children with him.

 Now a poor widow, Moll begins to look for work.
 She meets and becomes the servant of Mrs. Blystone, and she moves to London to live in the Blystone townhouse.
 On her carriage ride to the city, Moll meets a banker, a widower, who also lives in London.
 The same two thieves from earlier in the film appear, plotting to hold up carriages travelling along the road.
 The thieves pretend to have been in a carriage accident, forcing Moll's carriage to stop before demanding money and valuables from the passengers.
 Moll pretends to be pregnant to avoid being robbed.
 The thieves, not recognizing Moll and believing her to be a pregnant widow, extend mercy to her and take very little from the group.
 However, one of the thieves takes a hatbox belonging to Moll's employer, and labelled as the property of Mrs. Blystone, leading the thieves to believe that Moll is the wealthy Mrs. Blystone.

 Reaching London, the banker follows Moll to the Blystone house, and expresses concern for Moll's safety as she is travelling alone and also as she will spend the night alone in the house.
 He convinces Moll to allow him to accompany her for the night, becoming extremely angry when she suggests that it would be improper, causing her to relent and agree to let him stay.
 The banker uses the same technique when Moll expresses discomfort at the idea of sharing a bed with him.
 During the night, the two become drunk and sleep together.
 The banker leaves early the next morning, but is caught by the Blystones.
 Later, realizing that the banker has left a ring by her bedside, Moll writes him a note and goes to his house to deliver it, only to discover the banker ill in bed.
 He rejects the note and the ring.